 Where do I find gyms that provide yoga classes?

 A huge number of gyms provide free access to classes as part of your membership.
-To find the ones closest to you, enter your address or suburb in the search box below.
+To find the ones closest to you, enter your address or suburb in our search page and then filter for Yoga.
 We have more than 2,500 gyms in our database from across Australia.
 It’s so easy to suss out gyms!